umarhassan-mitodl/20.219-january-iap-2015/content/pages/instructor-insights/_index.md

 ### Breakdown by Year

-The class included undergraduate and graduate students from MIT, along with exchange students from [Singapore University of Technology and Design](https://www.sutd.edu.sg/).
+The class included undergraduate and graduate students from MIT, along with exchange students from {{% resource_link "a9d46ecc-81ce-4de6-9c19-8a1981b9bbe2" "Singapore University of Technology and Design" %}}.

 ### Breakdown by Major

-Participants came from a variety of schools, departments, and programs including the Sloan School of Management, Naval Architecture, Math, Mechanical Engineering and [D-Lab](https://d-lab.mit.edu/).
+Participants came from a variety of schools, departments, and programs including the Sloan School of Management, Naval Architecture, Math, Mechanical Engineering and {{% resource_link "283907fc-7907-4268-b613-58b76f64e134" "D-Lab" %}}.

 ### Enrollment Cap